Shared description

 See Wikipedia article: LinkExternal link

 The earliest mention of dominoes is from Song dynasty China found in the text Former Events in Wulin by Zhou Mi (1232–1298).
-Modern dominoes first appeared in Italy during the 18th century, but they differ from Chinese dominoes in a number of respects, and there is no confirmed link between the two.
-European dominoes may have developed independently, or Italian missionaries in China may have brought the game to Europe.: 181
+Modern dominoes first appeared in France during the mid-18th century, but they differ from Chinese dominoes in a number of respects, and there is no confirmed link between the two.
+European dominoes may have developed independently, or Italian missionaries in China may have brought the game to Europe, although there is no evidence of this.

 The name "domino" is probably derived from the resemblance to a kind of carnival costume worn during the Venetian Carnival, often consisting of a black-hooded robe and a white mask.
+Namely, the double-one (🀹) tile looks like the domino mask.
 Despite the coinage of the word "polyomino" as a generalization, there is no connection between the word "domino" and the number 2 in any language.

 The most commonly played domino games are Domino Whist, Matador, and Muggins (All Fives).
-Other popular forms include Texas 42, Chicken Foot, Concentration, Double Fives, and Mexican Train.: 181–182 In Britain, the most popular league and pub game is Fives and Threes.
+Other popular forms include Texas 42, Chicken Foot, Concentration, Double Fives, and Mexican Train.
+In Britain, the most popular league and pub game is Fives and Threes.

 Dominoes have sometimes been used for divination, such as bone throwing in Chinese culture and in the African diaspora.